NismaReyasath/WebAutomationTesting/README.md

 # WebAutomationTesting
-This is a mini project that does web automation testing on a saucedome website Swag Labs.
-It follows a flow ffrom login, sort, add to cart, remove, checkout, and logout.
+This is a mini project that does web automation testing on a saucedemo website, Swag Labs.
+It follows a flow from login, sort, add to cart, remove, checkout, and logout.